Trade Republic vs DEGIRO (2026):

 Does Trade Republic pay interest on uninvested cash?

 Yes.
-Trade Republic pays approximately 2% per year on uninvested cash at time of writing — the rate is ECB-linked and changes with central bank policy.
+As of July 2026, Trade Republic pays 2.25% p.a. on uninvested cash for German accounts, up from 2%, and around 3% p.a. in most other EU markets — rates are ECB-linked and variable, so they can move again.
 It also offers a debit card, a full IBAN, and SEPA Instant transfers, making it function partly as a banking alternative.
 DEGIRO does not pay interest on uninvested cash and offers no banking features whatsoever.

 Can I hold fractional shares on DEGIRO or Trade Republic?